lamke07/CNSBM/README.md

 # CN-SBM: Categorical Block Modelling For Primary and Residual Copy Number Variation
 This repository contains the implementation of the model described in the paper: **CN-SBM: Categorical Block Modelling For Primary and Residual Copy Number Variation** ([arXiv:2506.22963](https://arxiv.org/abs/2506.22963)), to appear in MLCB 2025.
+It is available as a package on [PyPI](https://pypi.org/project/cnsbm/1.0.1/).

 # Note on NumPy Version
 If you plan to use pickle files in an environment with NumPy < 2, you should install numpy < 2 for compatibility.
 Otherwise, it is fine to use NumPy 2 or newer.